 Simply because I’ve been enjoying my stays in these properties for years now and the selfish travelista in me wants to keep this indulgent knowledge for myself.
 Thankfully, I also believe that sharing is caring, and this brand is definitely worth sharing many times over.

 Whenever I travel interstate be it for work events, meeting people who are visiting Sydney, or simply catching up with friends, I always look for accommodation that’s not over the top expensive, but has central and great location, and comfortable.

-Those were my requirements when I booked my first Meriton Luxury Apartments stay at Pitt Street in Sydney.
+Those were my requirements when I booked my first Meriton Suites stay at Pitt Street in Sydney.

 I booked direct from their website as they guarantee the best rates, and I find that they also have special offers available only when you book direct.
 I always prefer booking direct than going through third party hotel booking sites.